Jenny Manson: Israel and Palestine

 In June 2018, she told The Jewish Chronicle "my views on Israel and Palestine have moved quite a lot in the last 20 or 30 years, like many people I suppose."
 In 1966, she visited Israel during her gap year where she stayed with her cousins on a kibbutz.
 She said about the visit, "I was shocked then by the way Arabs were talked about in Israel.
 I was most happy on the kibbutz because they had dialogue with Palestinians.
 I remember them coming in for secret conversations in the night" and that she felt "desperately frightened" for Israel during the Six-Day War.
 She said, "I don't think as a family we discussed or questioned Zionism.
 It had sort of just happened."

 In 2001, she joined Jews for Justice for Palestinians, and in 2016, she visited Israel with Yachad and "met with groups like Breaking the Silence and got a worrying impression from them that they were fearing for their security from other Jews for speaking up against the current situation."

-In April 2018, The Jewish Chronicle quoted Manson as saying she "began to identify as a Jew in order to argue against the state of Israel and its conduct..."
-She later stated, "I was saying that in the context of Jewish political activity I only identified with Jewish organisations as my concerns about Israel's activities grew intense..."
+In April 2018, The Jewish Chronicle quoted Manson as saying she "began to identify as a Jew in order to argue against the state of Israel".
+She later stated, "I was saying that in the context of Jewish political activity I only identified with Jewish organisations as my concerns about Israel's activities grew intense."

 IHRA working definition of antisemitism

 In July 2018, Manson was criticised for comparing the International Holocaust Remembrance Alliance (IHRA) working definition of antisemitism with Section 28.
 She subsequently apologised for her "clumsy" analogy, which she claimed had been "misunderstood" by clarifying that she was "making a speech on the impact IHRA has in shutting down discussion" and "making the point that section 28 was a policy which acted as a deterrent, without there ever being a case where it was enacted."

-In August 2019, she was a signatory of an open letter to The Guardian stating that Tower Hamlets London Borough Council's refusal to host an annual charity bike ride event in aid of Palestinian children in Gaza has vindicated concerns raised about the IHRA working definition of antisemitism and that it "demonstrates that freedom of expression on Palestine in this country is now being suppressed".
+In August 2019, she was a signatory of an open letter to The Guardian stating that Tower Hamlets London Borough Council's refusal to host an annual charity bike ride event in aid of Palestinian children in Gaza had vindicated concerns raised about the IHRA working definition of antisemitism, and that it "demonstrates that freedom of expression on Palestine in this country is now being suppressed".